openshift/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 * First-class support/enablement of proxy utilization for user-provided applications
 * *ingress* and reverse proxy settings are out of scope
 * Monitor cert expiration dates or automatically replace expired CAs in the cluster's trust bundle
+* Windows workloads created in Windows nodes with cluster-wide proxy enabled do not inherit proxy settings from the node.
+This is the default behavior on Linux Nodes side as well.
+* PowerShell's shell sessions do not inherit proxy settings by default on Windows nodes with cluster-wide proxy enabled (See [Risks and Mitigations](#risks-and-mitigations) section for recommendations)

 ## Proposal